(888) 815-0802Sign In

 • Suggested talking points

 What does this all boil down to?
-With the right data presented to sales reps at the time of an inbound call, reps can often understand a caller’s intent before the first words are even spoken.
-And that gives sales reps the edge they need to qualify leads more successfully, and if appropriate, create opportunities.
+With the right data presented to sales reps during an inbound call, reps can often understand a caller’s intent before the first words are even spoken.
+And that gives sales reps the edge they need to qualify leads more successfully and, if appropriate, create opportunities.

 The Importance of Relevant Content to Inbound Sales